What Is The Home Appraiser Appraising?

 The value of a home does not stop at its original construction.
 The house appraiser will be very interested in any improvements you have made and the quality of those improvements.

-The appraiser considers a new floor, a renovated bathroom or kitchen, new appliances, or an HVAC system – all of these to determine overall value.
+To determine overall value, the appraiser considers a new floor, a renovated bathroom or kitchen, appliances, or an HVAC system.

 Home improvements will undoubtedly be a factor in how an appraiser determines the value of a home!